verbal-noun/verbal-noun/README.md

 ### Hi there, I'm Kaif.
 A computer scientist by passion & profession :octocat: And a cybersecurity hobbyist 💻

 Currently I am involved with Microsoft and Melbourne Space Program. 💡 I am fascinated by everything in the tech word and at present I'm learning about web application security and machine learning. 🎯 My 2020 goal is learn more about how the web works and how I can keep others and myself secure.
-Always striving to improve myself.
+Always trying learn new things and striving to improve myself.

 Fun facts about me:
 - I can speak 4 languages; English, Bengali, Hindi and Memes (my favorite one).
 Learning Mandarin.💬